arangodb/docs/site/content/tutorials/tutorials-starter.md

 then exit.
 The starter that was started in the background will keep running until you stop it.

-The `--starter.wait` option makes the `start` command wait until all ArangoDB server are really up, before ending the master process.
+The `--starter.wait` option makes the `start` command wait until all ArangoDB server are really up, before ending the process of the leader starter.

 To stop a starter use this command.